ksarpotdar/tilly/README.md

 Both options then allow you to query tables.

-For option 2 above, a utility is provided to convert CSV formatted data into the cdb JSON format.
+For option 2 above, a utility is provided to convert CSV formatted data into the Tilly JSON format.
 To run this utility, simply invoke the command:
 ```
 node lib/tools/csv [source CSV path] [target JSON path]
 ```